Why is this so incredibly fast?

 The search part

-In a similar fashion, whenever we run a query (like: “What is the tallest building in Berlin?”), a vector search engine can also convert it to a “query” vector.
-The task of a vector search engine is to identify and retrieve a list of vectors that are closest to the given vector of your query, using a distance metric and a search algorithm.
+In a similar fashion, whenever we run a query (like: "What is the tallest building in Berlin?"), a vector database can also convert it to a "query" vector.
+The task of a vector database is to identify and retrieve a list of vectors that are closest to the given vector of your query, using a distance metric and a search algorithm.

 This is a bit like a game of boules – where the small marker (jack) is the location of our query vector, and the balls (boules) are our data vectors – and we need to find the boules that are nearest to the marker.